 'Financial Fair Play regulations are now having an impact on clubs across Europe, but it was our hope a year ago when we announced prices would not be raised that this decision could be extended.
 We are pleased this has proved possible for 2013/14.'

-Previous prize freezes covered the period between 2006 to 2010.
+Previous price freezes covered the period between 2006 and 2010.
 Next season's tickets will be the same as 2011/12 levels.

 Season-ticket renewal forms and the full ticket policies for next season will be available in April.